Doing Good: Arkansas Crisis Center expanding its services nationwide

 SPRINGDALE, Ark.
-(KFTA) — Suicide deaths are up in the Natural State.
+(KNWA) — Suicide deaths are up in the Natural State.

 That’s according to a new study by health advocacy group Commonwealth Fund.